 Neil Bottle is an academic, an active researcher and textiles designer with over 25 years' international experience in the fashion textiles industry.
 His work is held in collections throughout the world.

-In 2009 Neil wrote, validated and set up the BA (Hons) Fashion Textiles degree at UCA Rochester, where he now works as course leader for the programme.
-Neil also wrote and successfully validated the our MA Printed Textiles for Fashion & Interiors course at UCA.
+In 2009 Neil wrote, validated and set up the BA (Hons) Fashion Textiles degree at UCA Rochester, for which he is now the Programme Director.
+Neil also wrote and leads the our MA Printed Textiles for Fashion & Interiors course at UCA.

 Neil’s academic and creative involvement with development of new degree-level fashion textiles courses at the University of Sharjah in the United Arab Emirates (from 2007 to 2008) enabled him to take his research from a national to an international level.